 Summertime means a lot more outdoor activities!
 As parents we all want our little kiddos to go outside, run around, play, use their imaginations, and get some exercise in.
 But with all the electronic devices, it seems hard to peel them off!
 (Are we right?!)

-With summer here your child may be spending more time outdoors or involved in recreational activities and sports.
-As a diligent parent, you want to make sure that your child has the protection they need while engaging in activities that expose them to potentially serious injury.
+Enter sports.
+Playing on a team where there’s a dedicated schedule can really help make sure that your kid is be spending more time outdoors.
+As a diligent parent, we know you want to make sure that your child has the protection they need while engaging in activities that expose them to potentially serious injury.

 Whether your child is engaged in team or contact sports like football, basketball, baseball, fencing, cycling, hockey, martial arts, racquetball, or sports like skateboarding, rollerblading, or water skiing, protective gear is crucial to avoid injury to the teeth or the jaw and avoid jaw surgery.

 Why Wear a Mouth Guard for Sports

 At Exceptional Dentistry in Palmdale, CA, we always encourage proactivity when it comes to you and your family’s oral and overall health, such as investing in the necessary safety equipment.

 According to the American Dental Association, surveys conducted on sports-related dental injuries of people of all ages, genders and skill levels showed that they risked injury when engaging in organized or unorganized sports at recreational or competitive levels.
 In fact, the ADA pointed out that dental injuries are even high with non-contact activities and exercises!